parq_blockmodel.blockmodel.ParquetBlockModel#

 create_report([columns, column_batch_size, ...])Create a ydata-profiling report for the block model.

-create_toy_blockmodel(filename[, shape, ...])Create a toy block model with specified parameters.
+create_toy_blockmodel(filename[, shape, ...])Create a synthetic toy block model.

 downsample(new_block_size, aggregation_config)Downsample the block model to a coarser grid with specified aggregation methods for each attribute.